 This dynamic is very much like what’s involved in responsibly driving your car.
 If you hammer the gas pedal every time a stop light turns green, blast along at full power all the time, then stand on the brakes hard to stop when the light turns red again, you’ll burn more fuel and wear out your vehicle faster than if you accelerated or decelerated smoothly and gently as conditions warrant.
 Standard thermostatic controls are like gas-guzzling, jack rabbit driving.
 Outdoor temperature reset capabilities, by contrast, allow variable heat output that’s similar to driving more sanely and responsibly.
 While some modern boilers come with outdoor temperature reset capabilities from the factory, this isn’t enough on its own.
 You also need controls with an additional technical feature called indoor temperature feedback.
 Think about the car driving example again.

 Looking ahead is one of the best ways to save fuel and wear on your car.
 Anticipating road conditions you’ll encounter soon, then adjusting your speed, braking and acceleration accordingly makes sense.
-Coasting as you see a yellow light in the distance makes more sense than speeding along at the maximum limit, then slamming on the brakes when you’re at the red light.
+Coasting as you see a yellow light in the distance makes more sense than speeding along at the maximum limit, then slamming on the brakes when you’re at the red light just at the last minute.
 In the same way, giving your car some gas slowly when you can see that stopped traffic ahead of you will be moving by the time you get there saves time and money.
 Indoor temperature feedback is to hydronic heating control systems what responsible, mature and gentle driving habits are to motorists.
 The comparison is actually pretty close, and it matters more than you might realize.

-TECH TIP: Life With a Smart Thermostat
+Life With a Smart Thermostat

 Living with smart hydronic heating controls is as easy as enjoying exceptionally smooth temperature levels in winter.
-But if you watch thermostats closely you’ll see the system actually learning how to make this happen in your particular home.
+But if you watch smart thermostats closely you’ll see the system actually learning how to make this happen in your particular home.
 For the first day or so after I powered up my smart heating controls for the first time, room temperature overshot the thermostat set point by 2º or 3ºC, as is often the case with conventional thermostats controlling hot water heating systems.
+Sometimes the overshoot is more than this.
 But after the smart system gathered information about how fast particular rooms heated up and cooled off given various outdoor air temperatures, surprising things began to happen.
 It wasn’t long before room temperatures became amazingly stable, regardless of outdoor conditions.
 It’s not unusual for temperatures to remain within a 0.5ºC or 1ºF range, even in the spring as outdoor temperatures rise significantly higher over the course of a few hours after sunrise.

 When it comes to heating systems, condensing boilers have the ability to vary the heat they put out.
 This is like a car having an accelerator by design.
 Older boilers have no “accelerator” and are either OFF or running full blast.
 The ability that a boiler has to vary heat output ability does offer efficiency gains, but this is useless if that condensing boiler is only connected to a simple thermostat that just switches ON or OFF.
 Variable calls for heat are needed to make use of condensing boiler action.
 Many homeowners have been sold on condensing boilers with efficiency levels that promise to transform 96% of the chemical energy of natural gas or propane into heat.
 That’s great, but this is true only if that condensing boiler is hooked to a smart control system.
 Without that this same boiler will probably only hit real-world efficiencies in the mid-80% range.
+That’s probably not what most people have bargained for.

 Smart Thermostats: Room-to-Room Communication